Kowa 35 1.5x Lens Kit w Extras

 Includes clamp with fasteners (60mm base, 52mm and 58mm step rings) and a CineMorph or Flare/Streak Filter of your choice or Shipping Upgrade.
 Please email us after purchasing to specify filter choice.

 We've only seen 1 of these per year pop up for sale at various places.
-They're very rare and this one is guaranteed unlike from other sellers.
+They're very rare and this one is guaranteed to be functioning and sharp, unlike from other sellers.
 No risk involved and no surprises here.

 Rare 1.5x stretch.

 Non-multicoated lens so it EASILY flares nicely with strong Blue Streaks.

 Strong Metal body with smooth focusing reminiscent of a proper Cinema lens.

 This is a dual focusing lens.
 (Both SLR lens and Anamorphic lens needs to be focused)